Go to the Nature Institute’s home page

 The pre-eminent physicist, Richard Feynman, summarized the issue with almost poetic succinctness when he dismissed the idea that the universe as a whole might bear any sort of meaningful relation to the story of human life.
 “The stage”, he said, “is too big for the drama” (quoted in Gleick 1992, p.
 372).

 In other words, we directly know (by paying attention to our own means of understanding) that the universe as a whole manifests itself within a cosmic-scale interiority.
-And Feynman apparently never asked himself whether this interior sort of existence could have originated anywhere other than from a commensurate interior power of creative imagination.
+And Feynman apparently never asked himself whether this interior sort of manifestation could have originated anywhere other than from a commensurate interior power of creative imagination.

 An Interior World Hiding in Plain Sight